colton123e/supra-crud-app/README.md

 ## Deployment Startup

+The app is also able to be deployed to a webserver using nginx and certbot for HTTPS conncections.
 To deploy the app on a webserver with nginx:
 1. `git clone https://github.com/colton123e/supra-crud-app.git`
 2. Edit the `deploy.sh` script to add your domain and email at the top.
+The email is for the certbot certificates, the certificates are generated for the listed domain.
+It is also recommended to have your FQDN (fully-qualified domain name) listed in the **/etc/hosts** file on your server.
 3. Then run the `deploy.sh` script with `bash deploy.sh`

 One line command to get to `deploy.sh` edit: